snake-charmer-devs/snake-charmer/README.md

 World" notebook.
 Inside the VM, `notebook` is within the home directory of the default user, called `vagrant`.

-snake-charmer uses IPython 2 so any subdirectories of `notebooks` will be visible and navigable as folders in the IPython web interface.
+Snake Charmer uses IPython 2 so any subdirectories of `notebooks` will be visible and navigable as folders in the IPython web interface.
 However, you can't actually *create* directories from the web interface yet, so you'd need to log in via ssh, or just enter a shell command into IPython with `!`.